luismond/tm2tb/README.md

 ![Similarity matrix](https://raw.githubusercontent.com/luismond/tm2tb/main/.gitignore/max_seq_similarities.png)

-For bilingual documents, bilingual terms are extracted from each pair of sentences using the aforementioned process.
+For bilingual documents, n-grams are extracted from each pair of sentences using the aforementioned process.
 Finally, similarity averages are calculated to produce the final selection of terms.

 <hr/>